GwynethLlewelyn/restbot/README.md

 # Configuration

-Configuration is simple with our XML compatibility in RESTBot.
-Configuration is read at startup of the RESTbot server, so you have to have the configuration file along with the `restbot.exe` binary.
-The default configuration file is `configuration.xml`and should be located in the same directory as the `RESTbot` executable; under `assets/configuration`, we've provided a `configuration.xml.sample` — make sure you copy this file to `configuration.xml` and change it to reflect your (real) data.
+The default configuration file is called `configuration.xml`and should be located in the same directory as the `RESTbot` executable; under `assets/configuration`, we've provided a `configuration.xml.sample` — make sure you copy this file to `configuration.xml` and change it to reflect your (real) data.

 The configuration file is very flexible... if a configuration element is not defined in the file, it will revert to its default instead of stopping... so a custom configuration file can either define every single variable, or only contain one variable definition.
 If you want to go ahead and play with a RESTbot server now, you can go ahead and skip ahead to [Running](#running-windows) (by default, the server listens to `localhost` connections on port 9080).

 You can play around with the settings in `configuration.xml` at any time, you just have to restart the server in order for any changes to take effect.
 The options are fairly self explanatory, but if you need help you can always refer to the [wiki](https://github.com/GwynethLlewelyn/restbot/wiki) (see [LINKS](LINKS.md)).